-You might not find the Algarve featuring on a lot of top places to visit in Europe in winter lists, but it really deserves more credit, and I’m going to tell you why!
+It was by chance that I visited the Algarve in winter.
+You might not find the Algarve featured on many top places to visit in Europe in winter lists, but it deserves more credit, and I’m going to tell you why!

 Table of Contents